OscarEscamilla/OscarEscamilla/README.md

 - 🔧 Proficient in **Python (Django, FastAPI, Flask)**.
 - ☁️ Experience in **AWS, Azure DevOps**.
 - 🚀 Skilled in **microservices, API design, CI/CD, and infrastructure as code (IaC)**.
 - 🧠 **Exploring AI & Computer Vision** – Worked with fine tuning AI models **YOLO, OpenCV, facial detection, object tracking**, and integrating AI models into applications.
-Currently exploring LLM, to take them to production projects and AI-powered automation**.
+Currently exploring LLM and RAG, to take them to production projects and AI-powered automation**.
 - 📈 Experienced in **observability, logging, and monitoring** using **Prometheus, Grafana**.

 ---